-The Robotiq 2-Finger Adaptive Gripper is controlled directly via Modbus RTU using a RS 485 signal.
+The Robotiq Hand-E Gripper is controlled directly via Modbus RTU using a RS485 signal.

 To test various gripper features such as object detection and force control, use the Robotiq User Interface.
-To download it, go to support.robotiq.com, click on Select product > 2F-85 and 2F-140 Grippers > [any robot brand] > Software > Robotiq User Interface > DOWNLOAD ZIP.
+To download it, go to robotiq.com/support, click on Select product > Hand-E Adaptive Gripper > [any robot brand] > Software > Robotiq User Interface > DOWNLOAD ZIP.

-Since the Robotiq 2-Finger has its own embedded controller, you can use high-level commands, such as "Go to requested position" to control it.
+Since the Robotiq Hand-E Gripper has its own embedded controller, you can use high-level commands such as "Go to requested position" to control it.

-The operator can control force, speed and position of the gripper fingers.
+The operator can control force, speed, and position of gripper fingers.

-- Finger movement is always synchronized. - Finger movement is initiated via a single "Go to requested position" command. - Parallel or encompassing grip is performed automatically. - Object detection is built-in.
+- · Finger movement is always synchronized. - Finger movement is initiated via a single "Go to requested position" command. - Object detection is built-in.
 Operator is notified after an object is picked once the "Go to" command has been initiated.
 The feature also works for lost or dropped objects, and the user can be alerted if an object is dropped after being detected. - In case of emergency, auto-release is engaged (open or close).